CI-Craftsman/Documentation/docs/commands.md

 ## Console

-Craftsman comes with a built in [REPL command](http://psysh.org)  that makes it easy to explore your application in an interactive console.
-You can start the interactive console using:
+Craftsman comes with a built in [REPL command](http://psysh.org)  that makes it easy to explore your application.
+You can start it with:

     php craftsman console